LucasGrjs/DistributionModel/README.md

 # DistributionModel

-Proof of concepts and experimentations for the article : "Distribution model: an approach to facilitate the distribution of agent-based models" for AAMAS 2025 [https://aamas2025.org/](https://aamas2025.org/)
+Proof of concepts and experimentations for the article : "Distribution model: an approach to facilitate the distribution of agent-based models" for IJCAI 2025 [https://2025.ijcai.org/](https://2025.ijcai.org/)

 # Requirements
 Java 17